alicia4prez/ReaScripts_lua/README.md

 # Alicia's Reaper Scripts

-These are scripts I have personally done to better my workflow or have convinced others to aid me in writting them.
-The were born out of necessity from tryiong to simply my mixing and mastering workflows, and they cover a vast array of tools from time tracking to performing repetitive tasks that I could automate to save me time.
+These are scripts I have personally done to better my workflow or have convinced others to aid me in writing them.
+The were born out of necessity from trying to simplify my mixing and mastering workflows, and they cover a vast array of tools from time tracking to performing repetitive tasks that I could automate to save me time in the log run.
+The scripts cover transposing engine for audio files, hash generating for file integrity verification (requires dspworker.py) as a dependency.
+Mixing preparation script that cleans tracks, sanitizes and glues audio and prepares the session to switch from production to mixing.

 ## Installing from my github repository